Wave goodbye to the last visitor boat of the day…

 When can I book my 2021 adventure?

-We face a period of uncertainty for 2021.
+We still face a period of uncertainty for 2021.
 If the situation remains the same with regard to the Coronavirus, the challenges will also remain constant.
 We would need to consider how we manage the shared accommodation facilities.
 We would need to carefully plan how to quarantine all guests on the islands for up to 2 weeks, if someone displayed symptoms of the virus whilst staying on an Island.

 We know that nearly all bed spaces for 2021 between mid- April and the end of July on both islands have been reserved for guests that have transferred their bookings from this year.
 We also understand that we might need to limit the number of overnight guests to maintain a safe environment for all.